lamps-wg/cms-composite-kem/draft-ietf-lamps-cms-composite-kem.md

 Full specifications for the referenced algorithms can be found either further down in this section, or in {{appdx_components}}.

-Note that here we differ slightly from the internal KDF used within the KEM combiner in {{sec-alg-ids}} because [RFC9629] requires that the KDF listed in the KEMRecipientInfo `kdf` field must have an interface which accepts `KDF(IKM, L, info)`, so here we need to use KMAC and cannot directly use SHA3.
+Note that here we differ slightly from the internal KDF used within the KEM combiner in {{Section 6 of I-D.ietf-lamps-pq-composite-kem}} because [RFC9629] requires that the KDF listed in the KEMRecipientInfo `kdf` field must have an interface which accepts `KDF(IKM, L, info)`, so here we need to use KMAC and cannot directly use SHA3.
 Since we require 256-bits of (2nd) pre-image resistance, we use KMAC256 for the Composite ML-KEM algorithms with internally use SHA3-256, as aligned with Table 3 of {{SP.800-57pt1r5}}.

 ### Use of the HKDF-based Key Derivation Function within CMS